What is Homeschooling? [Types, Advantages of Homeschooling]

 Does the state fund any homeschool programs?

 U.S. states spend an average of $13,201 to educate each pupil in the public system per year.
 There is no such thing as a state-approved or accredited homeschool curriculum.
 So if you choose to opt out of the conventional public school system you are also opting out from accessing public funds for your child’s education.
-However, programs like Education Savings Account (ESA), allow families to use public funds to pay for homeschool curriculum or online learning programs like Prisma.
+However, programs like Education Savings Account (ESA), allow families to use public funds to pay for the best homeschool curriculum and online homeschooling programs.

 What happens if the homeschooling parent is sick?